Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Brains.md

 ### How to use: Unity

-To turn it on in Unity, Drag the Brain into the Academy's training hub but leave the `Train` checkbox unchecked.
+To turn it on in Unity, drag the Brain into the Academy's training hub but leave the `Train` checkbox unchecked when present.
 This will expose the Brain's data without letting the external process control it.

 ![Broadcast](images/broadcast.png)